maomao79b/KKU_Happy-Acadamy/README.md

   npm install
 ```

-3. to run project use this
+3.to run project use this
 ```bash
   npm start
 ```